lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ## Lab 1.0 - Introduction

-An introduction to the Java programming language and tools including Eclipse, Eclipse Git client, CodePost, etc.
+An introduction to the Java programming language and tools including Eclipse, Eclipse Git client, GradeScope, etc.

 This is a lab used in Computer Science II (CSCE 156) for Fall 2023 in the [School of Computing](https://computing.unl.edu)